 The DATA Act was signed into law in May 2014 in an effort to increase the transparency of federal spending data by making it more accessible, searchable, and reliable to taxpayers.
 The DATA Act expanded on the requirements of the Federal Funding Accountability and Transparency Act of 2006 (FFATA) by requiring Federal agencies to report financial and award data in accordance with Government-wide financial data standards.
 In May 2015, the OMB and Treasury published 57 data definition standards and required Federal agencies to report financial data in accordance with these standards for DATA Act reporting, beginning January 2017.
 In April 2020, OMB issued M-20-21, Implementation Guidance for Supplemental Funding Provided in Response to the Coronavirus Disease 2019, which made changes to DATA Act reporting based on whether agencies received COVID-19 supplemental funding.
 Additionally, OMB published two additional data elements bringing the total to 59 applicable data elements.
+On October 26, 2021, OMB issued M-22-02, New Financial Assistance Transparency Reporting Requirements, which provided additional reporting requirements for financial assistance awards.

 These standards ensure consistency across departments and agencies and define the specific data elements agencies must report under the DATA Act.
-The updates also provide additional transparency over the spending of the funds from the Coronavirus Aid, Relief, and Economic Security Act (CARES Act)8.
-This information is published in the DATA Act Information Model
+The updates also provide additional transparency over the spending of the funds from the Coronavirus Aid, Relief, and Economic